 However, Lilo and Stitch does have a lot of elements I do love: it’s set in Hawaii AND all the music from the movie is by Elvis.
 I kept muling it over and finally came up with the idea to do a Hawaiian Christmas Party with touches of Stitch throughout.

 I assumed it’d be a crazy easy party to plan.
-I mean Hawaiian Christmas…how hard could that be?
+I mean Hawaiian Christmas… how hard could that be?
 Um.
 Apparently pretty tricky!
-There just isn’t a lot of Hawaiian Christmas decor out there and like ZERO ideas on Pinterest.
+There just isn’t a lot of Hawaiian Christmas decorations out there and like ZERO ideas on Pinterest.
 Same goes for Stitch.
 His movie is SO old at this point that there is very little merchandise and very few ideas floating around for a themed party.

 I was able to find ideas when I finally thought to search “Christmas in July” which makes sense!
 I do really love a unique theme and a bit of a challenge in my party planning.
 It makes the end result so much more rewarding when I had to really get creative!